Distance Learning Resources

 - Celebrate diverse cultures through dance and music

-Residencies can be customized to meet your curriculum goals and grade level standards.
+Residencies are customized to meet your curriculum goals and grade level standards.
 We recommend residencies meet twice a week for a minimum of seven weeks and culminate with a sharing or performance.
-However, we can customize residencies to meet the needs of your students, curriculum, and budget.
+However, we can design residencies to meet the needs of your students, curriculum, and budget.

 Creative Movement Residency

 Designed for Pre-K – 1st grade students, this residency will bring the joy of dance to your school day.
 Students will exercise creativity, imagination, rhythm, and motion while reinforcing curriculum content such as letters, numbers, colors, shapes, animals, environments, and social concepts like sharing and taking turns.
 Children will develop body awareness, increased strength, agility, and motor coordination while exploring characters and physical storytelling through guided improvisation.

 Infuse your curriculum with kinesthetic learning by incorporating dance into a core unit of study.
 Our lesson plans are customized to meet your unit learning standards and the National Core Arts Standards for Dance.
 The residency will culminate with a dance performance inspired by the unit content and demonstrating the students’ understanding of dance techniques and the unit’s concepts.
 Common residency topics include: astronomy, weather, inspiring people, money, storytelling, heroes and villains, math and animals

 The Fairy Tale residency aims to explore the common elements of fairy tales and the variety of fairy tales all over the world.
 Combining dance, creative movement, and role playing with literacy skills, this residency will culminate with a performance of a fairy tale.